10 Best Herbal Essential Oils For Mouth Ulcers

 However, it is important to use sage essential oil with caution, as it can be irritating if not properly diluted, and should be avoided during pregnancy or by individuals with certain medical conditions.

-Melissa officinalis, commonly known as lemon balm, is a herb widely used in traditional medicine for its calming and healing properties.
+Thymus vulgaris, commonly known as thyme, is a popular herb used in aromatherapy and traditional medicine for its potent essential oils.

 Aloe barbadensis, commonly known as aloe vera, contains various bioactive compounds that may help alleviate symptoms of mouth ulcers.